The Ultimate Guide to Car Accidents: From What to Do After an Accident to Winning in Court

 How insurance companies work: Insurance companies are businesses that make money by collecting premiums from their customers and paying out claims.
 They have teams of adjusters and lawyers who investigate claims and minimize the amount the insurance company has to pay out.

 Be careful what you say to the insurance company: When you speak to an insurance adjuster, be careful about what you say.
-Insurance companies will try to find ways to deny or reduce your claim, so anything you say can potentially be used against you.
+Insurance companies will try to find ways to deny or reduce your claim.
+Anything you say can potentially be used against you.
 Be honest and accurate in describing the accident, but avoid speculating about what happened or admitting fault.

 Tips on what to say and what not to say when speaking to an insurance adjuster: